Lugo’s value shines through in Mets’ 6-3 win

 Callaway said part of having Lugo as a reliever is monitoring his workload.
 His long outing Wednesday means he’ll likely be unavailable the next two games.

-Lugo said he didn’t find his curveball until he was warming up for his final frame, but felt fresh on three days’ rest.
+Lugo said he didn’t find his curveball until he warmed up for his final frame but added that he felt fresh on three days’ rest.

-“I could have kept going,” Lugo said.
-“But we won the game so we made the right moves.”
+“I could have kept going,” he said.
+“But we won the game, so we made the right moves.”

 Lugo’s effort got the ball to Jerry Blevins (two outs) and Robert Gsellman (one out) for the eighth and Jeurys Familia for the ninth.